Learn. Collaborate. Innovate.

 SPEAKER: MariaElena DiPilla, Resource Management Sr. Specialist Advisor, NTT Data

-Panel Session: Managing Utilization in a Professional Services OrganizationSESSION TYPE: Track 1: PS/CS
+Panel Session: Managing Utilization and Time in a Professional Services OrganizationSESSION TYPE: Track 1: PS/CS

 TIME: 2:15 PM – 3:05 PM — Maple

-DESCRIPTION: Managing utilization is no easy task in a fast moving tech business.
-This panel of execs and RMO leaders from peer Professional Services teams will share their experiences and best practices for effective and efficient management of utilization.
-During this panel session we will focus on maximizing utilization while managing the many constantly changing variables of supply and demand balancing of professional services resources (both employee and contractors/partners), process tips, technology support, metrics, reporting, governance and more.
+DESCRIPTION: Managing utilization and time for a Professional Services team is no easy task in a fast moving tech business.
+This panel of execs and RMO leaders from peer Professional Services teams will share their experiences and best practices for effective and efficient time and utilization management.
+During this panel session we will focus on maximizing utilization while managing the various time buckets (billable, PTO, training, etc.), and, the many constantly changing variables of supply and demand of professional services resources (both employee and contractors/partners).
+We will explore process tips, technology support, metrics, reporting, governance and more.

 PANELISTS: Ale Pacheco, RMO Senior Manager, Informatica